mehulshetty30/Movie-Trailer-Website/README.md

 ## About:

 This is a program called 'Mini IMDb'.
-Running this program will open your web webbrowser and take you to this amazing website 'Mini IMDb' where you can watch the trailers for all of your favourite movies.
+Running this program will open your web browser and take you to this amazing website 'Mini IMDb' where you can watch the trailers for all of your favourite movies.